Tijana Perić Diligenski

 Tijana Perić Diligenski (Тијана Перић Дилигенски; born 11 May 1986) is a Serbian politician.
-She has served in the National Assembly of Serbia since February 2024 as a member of Serbia Centre (SRCE).
+She has served in the National Assembly of Serbia from February 2024 to July 2025 as a member of Serbia Centre (SRCE).

 Early life and career

 Perić Diligenski was born in Knin, in what was then the Socialist Republic of Croatia in the Socialist Federal Republic of Yugoslavia.
 She later moved to Serbia and graduated from elementary school and high school in Belgrade.
 She earned a bachelor's degree from the University of Belgrade Faculty of Law in 2009 and received a master's degree from the faculty's theoretical-legal department in 2011 on the topic, "Pound's critique of mechanical jurisprudence."
 In 2017, she was awarded a doctorate from the University of Belgrade Faculty of Political Sciences on the topic, "Institutional factors of political corruption in the post-Yugoslav area 2000-2014."
 She has published widely in her field and is currently employed at the Institute for Political Studies in Belgrade as a senior research associate.
 Perić Diligenski has been involved in anti-corruption initiatives with the World Bank and the European Union.